 At the same time, you may come across unique hurdles during the job search.
 Some of the challenges that you may be concerned about include your work eligibility in the U.S., employer openness to hiring international students, and trying to find the right words to express yourself professionally.
 To help set you up for success, CCI provides resources to help you with your job search and connect you to additional resources.

-We invite you to with a career coach to discuss your search.
+We invite you to make an appointment with a career coach to discuss your search.

 For additional information, check out the Gordon College visa page.